What is a port wine stain?

 Port wine stains are birthmarks that are due to congenital malformation of the veins and capillaries of the skin.
 Present at birth, they affect 0.3 to 0.5% of the population and can have significant psychological implications on the affected individual, especially if the face is affected.
 Port wine stains commonly occur on the face, but can occur anywhere on the body, and often affect large surface areas.
 The appearance of port wine stains, as the name suggests, are a reddish/purple colour, and raised nodules can form within the area.
 It has been proposed that there is a disturbed innervation to the blood supply of the area, and this often leads to the profound dark and nodular appearance of the affected area.

-How are Port wine stains treated?
+How are port wine stains treated?

 Port wine stains are best treated with lasers that are attracted to the haemoglobin (blood) present in the affected area.
 The first step of treatment, however, is an assessment to confirm the diagnosis, and to exclude any underlying medical problems.
 This is performed by our medical practitioners.
 Port wine stains can often lead to increased pressure in the eye (glaucoma), or be a sign of an underlying medical problem (e.g. Sturge-Webber syndrome).